zerngit/VHACK2026_T-Junction_GodEye/README.md

 **⚙️ SDG 9: Industry, Innovation & Infrastructure**
 - **Software as Infrastructure:** We prove that AI swarm orchestration is critical infrastructure, not luxury.
-- **Sovereign AI resilience:** Our architecture doesn't rely on foreign cloud services during blackouts.
-Drones operate on local MCP protocol with zero external dependencies—critical when the internet goes down.
+- **Sovereign AI resilience:** Our architecture does not rely on foreign cloud services during blackouts.
+Drones operate on local MCP protocol with zero external dependencies—critical when connectivity fails.
+- **Data privacy & national security:** Local inference keeps sensitive mission telemetry, coordinates, and victim-location signals in-country, reducing cross-border data exposure risks for agencies like NADMA.
 - Designed for deployment in ASEAN and other regions where infrastructure bottlenecks are severe.

 **🌍 Geographic Equity & Accessibility**